Occupational Health Risks: Asbestos

-The importance of occupational safety can oftentimes be overlooked when so many other aspects of a job need to take priority.
+The importance of occupational safety can often be overlooked when so many other aspects of a job need to take priority.
 Unfortunately, those completing the work can be at risk of exposure to dangers on a job site that could cause severe injuries and illnesses.
-Amongst the list of dangers found while working, asbestos is arguably the most notorious workplace hazard in history.
+Among the list of dangers found while working, asbestos is arguably the most notorious workplace hazard in history.
 Asbestos handling requires proper knowledge and extreme caution.
-Over 125 million people are exposed to asbestos each year, and a large number of those incidents occur on the job.
+More than 125 million people are exposed to asbestos each year, and a large number of those incidents occur on the job.

 What is Asbestos?

 Asbestos is a natural mineral that is utilized in a number of building materials due to its favorable properties.
-Asbestos is categorized into five different groups including amosite, anthophyllite, crocidolite, tremolite, and the most commonly used form known as chrysotile.
-This mineral is resistant to heat and chemicals, and extremely durable, which makes it a popular tool to use within building materials such as:
+Asbestos is categorized into five different groups, including amosite, anthophyllite, crocidolite, tremolite, and the most commonly used form known as chrysotile.1 This mineral is resistant to heat and chemicals and is extremely durable, which makes it a popular tool to use within building materials such as: